calebl42/potato2chip/README.md

      ...
      model = torch.jit.load('model_scripted.pt')
      ```
-  4. Now add the line
+  3. Now add the line
      ```python
      converter.gen_pyrtl(model)
      ```
-     and execute your script
+  4. Execute your script
-  6. You will see the outputed pyrtl code in 'output.py'
+  5. You will see the outputed pyrtl code in 'output.py'